Alabama A&M vs. Alabama State Predictions & Picks – October 28

 Alabama A&M Betting Info (2023)

-- Each Bulldogs one game with a set total have hit the over.
+- Out of Bulldogs one games with a set total, one has hit the over (100%).

 Alabama State Betting Info (2022)